mkinney/eth2-beaconchain-explorer/README.md

 ## Development
 Install golint. (see https://github.com/golang/lint)

-- Install docker-compose and run `docker-compose up` if you want to spin up a complete environment based on prysm in docker.
-After the beacon node starts to sync, visit http://localhost:3333
+- Install docker-compose and run `docker-compose up` in the prysm directory if you want to spin up a complete environment based on prysm in docker.
+After the beacon node starts to sync, visit http://localhost:3333 .
+If you want a complete Lighthouse environment, change into the lighthouse directory, run `docker-compose build`, and then run "export EP=`date +%s`; docker-compose up".
+Visit http://localhost:3334 for the explorer.

 ## Commercial usage
 The explorer uses Highsoft charts which are not free for commercial and governmental use.
 If you plan to use the explorer for commercial purposes you currently need to purchase an appropriate HighSoft license.